gzecca/pm4mp/README.md

 this package and must be downloaded separately by the user from the author’s site.**

-However, not all functions of the package require the presence of Phylocom to be used.
+Not all functions of the package require the presence of Phylocom to be used.
 In particular the following functions can be used without Phylocom being present:

 - `clean_and_match()`
 - `dnu_CMAUPv1()`